scapula07/livepeer-nft-ai-frame/README.md

-# Livepeer Farcaster frame for miniting AI NFT Memes
+# Livepeer Farcaster frame for miniting AI NFT Memes(Meme Generator)
-# Farcaster Meme Generator Project

-This project is a Farcaster application built using Next.js, plain HTML, TypeScript, Vercel/og for generating meme images, and onchainkit.
+This project is a Farcaster application built using Next.js, plain HTML, Farcaster frame meta tag, TypeScript, Vercel/og for generating meme images, and Coinbase onchainkit.
 The application allows users to create meme images using the text-to-image API of the Livepeer AI subnet and mint them as NFTs on the Arbitrum chain with an ERC-721 smart contract.

 ## Table of Contents